TVersluijs/RGEE_Snowmelt/README.md

 interest (i.e. a single shapefile).
 The fraction of snowcover is estimated by calculating the fraction of pixels with an NDSI value larger than the user specified NDSI-threshold for each timestep.
 This corresponds to the method='snowfraction' in other scripts.
-The user can specify  whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
-The current script requires a shapefile of the study area as input.
-It only works for small areas of c.a.
+The user can specify  whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day). <i>The current script requires a shapefile of the study area as input.</i> It only works for small areas of c.a.
 50 km2 (larger areas might result in computation errors unless the spatial resolution of the analysis is decreased).
 Note that in this script (05), snowmelt is not calculated based on pixel-level snowmelt data (i.e. 'pixel_gam' method is not implemented).
 This approach is instead implemented in script "08-RGEE_TomVersluijs_S2_Shape file_Pixel_Snowmelt.R" and involves fitting of GAMS through NDSI data per pixel and extracting the moment this GAM passes a user-